pawankahurke/deploy-nodejs-to-aks/README.md

 # deploy-nodejs-to-aks
-trying to do the skeleton for multiple tools
+trying to do the skeleton for multiple tool